outsoarph/playbook/docs/handling-incidents.md

 ## Serevity Levels

+We use the following severity levels to classify incidents based on their impact on business operations:

 | Level | Description                            | Initial Response Within | Update Case Frequency | Resolution      |
 | ----- | -------------------------------------- | ----------------------- | --------------------- | --------------- |
 | 1     | Critical: Business Halt                | 1 hour                  | Every 2 hours         | Immediate       |